buddhist-uni/buddhist-uni.github.io/_tags/pali-canon.md

 parents: [ebts]
 status: published
 level: 3
-description: A bibliography of free works about the canon of the Theravada School of Buddhism.
+description: A bibliography of free works about the canon of the Theravāda School of Buddhism.
 illustration: https://illeakyw.sirv.com/Images/tags/sea-manuscript-closeup.jpg
 illustration_width: 1280
 illustration_height: 1008